elnobun/Linux-Server-Configuration/README.md

     ```
     postgres=# ALTER USER catalog CREATEDB;
     ```
-    You can list the roles avaiable in postgres, and their attribute:
+    You can list the roles available in postgres, and their attribute:

     ```
     postgres=# \du